anquanscan/sec-tools/README.md

 [fusee-nano](https://github.com/DavidBuchanan314/fusee-nano): A minimalist re-implementation of the Fusée Gelée exploit (http://memecpy.com), designed to run on embedded Linux devices.
 (Zero dependencies)
 [Virus-tools](https://github.com/Ghost-crypto-exe/Virus-tools): This tool will make hacking much easier and secure.
 I have created this collection for experienced hackers and beginners to give a start base.
 I am not responsible for any damage or harm !
 [xunfeng](https://github.com/ysrc/xunfeng): 巡风是一款适用于企业内网的漏洞快速应急，巡航扫描系统。
 [sethc-patch](https://github.com/catb0t/sethc-patch): Linux source to patch Windows NT's sethc.exe to cmd.exe so that pressing SHIFT 5 times at the login screen opens a SYSTEM level cmd.exe
+[better-passwords](https://github.com/riklewis/better-passwords): Stop use of a bad passwords, including those in the Have I Been Pwned breached password database